sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 * User details are fetched from LDAP
 * Click on Add User to create the user in Sparkflows

-Above steps will create the LDAP user in sparkflows database and user deatils can be edited later to provide the access to roles in  different groups etc.
+Above steps will create the LDAP user in Sparkflows database and user deatils can be edited later to provide the access to roles in  different groups etc.

 Search Order
 -----------

-Sparkflows would search in LDAP and then in its DB.
-Search order is determined by the parameter ``ldap.Order``.
+Search order is determined by the parameter ``ldap_Order``.

 If it is set to ``LDAP_DB``, it would first search for the User in LDAP and then in its own DB.
-This allows having the admin user in the Sparkflows DB if needed, so that all users are not locked out of the system in case LDAP goes down or ends up with invalid Configurations.
+This enables the admin user to have an entry in the Sparkflows DB, so that all users are not locked out of the system in case LDAP goes down or ends up with invalid Configurations.

 User Login
 ----------

-Now the users would authenticated with LDAP and admin account will get authenticated with DB.
+Once the LDAP is configured, the users would be authenticated with LDAP and admin account will get authenticated with DB.

 Reference
 ---------